AyomideKayode/Frontend-Mentor-Manage/README.md

 ## Acknowledgments

-I would like to thank Kevin Powell (https://www.kevinpowell.co/) for some insight into building this project from Frontend Mentor.
+I would like to thank [Kevin Powell](https://www.kevinpowell.co/) for some insight into building this project from Frontend Mentor.
 All the frustrations and head-scracthing finally paid off.
-And to my good friend Praise (https://github.com/Oghene-kevwe), who I call regularly whenever I get myself into a fix, thank you.
+And to my good friend [Praise](https://github.com/Oghene-kevwe), who I call regularly whenever I get myself into a fix, thank you.